shibapm/PackageConfig/README.md

   This might be everything, so if in a month or two nothing really changes I'll v1 after this release.

+# How it all works

+When you invoke `YourPackage.load()` it will compile the `Package.swift` in the current directory the using `swiftc`.

+While compiling it will try to link list of `dynamicLibraries: [String]` provided by your custom config conforming to `PackageConfig`.

+When it get's compiled it will run and when `YourPackage.write()` get's called your package configuration json will be written to temporary directory.

+After that the it will try to read that it and decode to `YourPackage` type back to from where you have invoked `load` method.

 # Debugging

 ### How to see the JSON from a Package.swift file